ignatiusmb/mauss.dev/workspace/content/routes/reviews/anime/tatoeba-last-dungeon-mae-no-mura-no-shounen-ga-joban-no-machi-de-kurasu-youna-monogatari/+article.md

 date: "2020"
 released: "2021-01-04"
-title:en: Suppose a Kid from the Last Dungeon Boonies moved to a starter town? title:jp: Tatoeba Last Dungeon Mae no Mura no Shounen ga Joban no Machi de Kurasu Youna Monogatari
+title:en: Suppose a Kid from the Last Dungeon Boonies moved to a starter town?
+romaji: Tatoeba Last Dungeon Mae no Mura no Shounen ga Joban no Machi de Kurasu Youna Monogatari
 genres: [adventure, comedy, fantasy]
 verdict: pending